Applied Physics Letters

 Applied Physics Letters is a weekly peer-reviewed scientific journal that is published by the American Institute of Physics.
 Its focus is rapid publication and dissemination of new experimental and theoretical papers regarding applications of physics in all disciplines of science, engineering, and modern technology.
 Additionally, there is an emphasis on fundamental and new developments which lay the groundwork for fields that are rapidly evolving.

 The journal was established in 1962.
-The editor-in-chief is Lesley F. Cohen (Imperial College London).
+The editor-in-chief is physicist Maria Antonietta Loi of the University of Groningen.

 Abstracting and indexing

 This journal is indexed in the following databases: